 There is absolutely nothing wrong with having an additional evening Snana.
 In fact the Vedic texts, the “Grihya Sutras” carry more than 79 references to bathing ritual and stipulate a schedule of 3 baths a day, along with ritualized washing.

 However, the morning Snana is a sacred Nithyakarma.
 It performs the extremely important task of cleansing the body of the Malas that are accumulated during sleeping.
 This Mala load is high on the body during periods of stress, high mental and physical activity, and during times of challenges and growth.
 If you have eaten on time and slept on time and have enjoyed a good quality of sleep, then your body would have aggressively used your sleep time to repair itself.
-So when you wake up in the body, all the debris from this cleansing will be present on your skin.
+So when you wake up in the body, all the debris from this cleansing will be present on your skin, ready to be removed through the act of Snana.

 So by removing this Mala in the morning, you are setting yourself up for a good day ahead.
 In contrast, if this Mala is not removed, it will mean that your body will have to carry this load much longer impacting your whole day.

-OK this is fine during the week.
-But I wake up at noon during weekends after staying up late at night.
+Can I have a different weekend routine?
+I wake up at noon during weekends.
 Can I have my bath just before lunch on weekends alone?

 Your body does not recognise the difference between weekdays and weekends.
 Repair, and renewal and all the rules of health apply on Sundays and Mondays.
 If you want health, then you need to stick to the same schedule no matter the day of the week or whether you are on holiday.